silvzr/VendingSpoofer/README.md

 # PixelSpoof

 ## What is PixelSpoof?
-PixelSpoof is a module for LSPosed that lets you spoof all device-specific properties of your device, selectively for individual apps, to a high end Pixel device (Currently Pixel 8 Pro)
+PixelSpoof is a module for LSPosed that lets you spoof all device-specific properties of your device, selectively for individual apps, to a high end Pixel device (Currently Pixel 8 Pro(husky) and Pixel 9 Pro(caiman))

 ## How to install
 ### Prerequisites